jleonard/how-i-work/css.md

 #How I .css

+### .less is my preprocessor
-[.less](http://lesscss.org/) is my preprocessor of choice. [sass](http://sass-lang.com/) is cool but I prefer node/npm tools.
+> [.less](http://lesscss.org/) is my preprocessor of choice. [sass](http://sass-lang.com/) is cool but I prefer node/npm tools.
 They're very similar so there's really no wrong answer.